Tiffany Haddish & Aries Spears Child Molestation Lawsuit Dismissed - NewsBreak

 Tiffany Haddish and Aries Spears are in the clear of a sexual molestation lawsuit filed against them.

-On Tuesday (September 20), the Jane Doe, who filed the lawsuit against the two comedians withdrew her complaint with prejudice, meaning it can’t be refiled again, according to TMZ .
-The woman previously accused the two groomed and molested two children several years ago, including videotaping one incident which made its way onto social media.
+On Tuesday (September 20), the Jane Doe, who filed the lawsuit against the two comedians, withdrew her complaint with prejudice, meaning it can’t be refiled again, according to TMZ .
+The woman previously accused that the two groomed and molested her and her younger brother several years ago, including videotaping one incident which made its way onto social media.

 RELATED: Tiffany Haddish Addresses Those Wild Molestation Allegations